hyosubkim/bayes-toolbox/README.md

 pip install bayes_toolbox
 ```

-See the [installation instructions](https://hyosubkim.github.io/bayes-toolbox/getting-started/) in the [documentation](https://hyosubkim.github.io/bayes-toolbox) for detailed instructions on how to install `bayes-toolbox`.
+See the [installation instructions](https://hyosubkim.github.io/bayes-toolbox/getting-started/) in the [documentation](https://hyosubkim.github.io/bayes-toolbox) for more detailed information.

 ## Citing bayes-toolbox